jmdeleon/docker-drupal/README.md

 	drush @docker.wadmiraal_drupal cc all

 This will clear the cache of your Drupal site.
 All other commands will function as well.

-### MySQL, PostgreSQL, SQLite and Adminer

-The MySQL port `3306` is exposed.
-The root account for MySQL is `root` (no password).

-The PostgreSQL port `5432` is exposed.
-The root account for PostgreSQL is `postgres` (password `postgres`).

-Adminer is aliased to the web root at `/adminer.php`.
-Adminer can be used for MySQL, PostgreSQL and SQLite databases.

-### Apache Solr

-Apache Solr 4.x is installed across port `8983`.
-If port `8983` is mapped as above, Solr is accessible via http `localhost:8984/solr`.